 New Relic is an Application Performance Management tool (APM).
-It is a next-generation tool for monitoring your website in various performance metrics.
-This tool is capable of highlighting even the minimalist issues caused by any entity present in your web setup.
+It is a next-generation tool for monitoring your website for various performance metrics.
+This tool highlights all major issues that are slowing down your website.

 New Relic APM dashboard contains tabs for different reports.
 WordPress specific tab is handy for WordPress users as it gives you an in-depth overview of your WordPress related activity, which includes plugins, themes and external resources acting on your WordPress website.

 Other useful insights include database monitoring, which helps you identify and analyze database behavior and how effectively it handles the queries, and the Service Level Agreement (SLA), which shows the behavior and performance of your website in a specific period.
 We can compare it to analyze the key metrics for optimum performance in peak hours.

 New Relic is a great tool adopted by dynamic teams, which cares even for a slight change in website performance.
 It helps them in identifying issues in real time and act upon them without wasting any time.

 UpTrends is an easy-to-use tool for checking website speed.
 Just like Google PageSpeed Insights tool, it also lets you test your WordPress website speed on both desktop and mobile as well as on the type of bandwidth.
 It gives the overall review of the website just like Pingdom and GTmetrix.

 The test report is divided into two sections: Waterfall and Domain Group.